-From the job ad, carefully note words such as 'an understanding', 'knowledge of' and 'proven experience' and concentrate on relating your strengths in these areas.
+From the job ad, carefully note words such as 'an understanding', 'knowledge of', 'ability to' and 'proven experience', and concentrate on relating your strengths in those areas.

 Your application and supporting documents will be read and rated by a selection panel.
 We may use assessments to assist with shortlisting, for example an initial telephone discussion or online assessment.
 Applicants are selected for interview based on relevant skills, knowledge and experience for the job.

-If you progress through the selection process, we will normally contact you directly by phone and provide sufficient notice for you to attend an interview during business hours at our Melbourne or Ballarat office, depending on job location.
-If mandatory qualifications are specified in the position description, we may ask you to bring original documents to the interview for us to sight, copy and certify.
+If you progress through the selection process, we will normally contact you directly by phone and provide sufficient notice for you to attend an interview during business hours, either remotely via MS Teams or in person at our Melbourne or Ballarat offices, depending on the job location.

-When you arrive at the Melbourne office, please report to reception on the ground floor.
+If you need to attend our Melbourne office for an interview, report to reception on the ground floor on arrival.
 You will then be directed to a waiting area.
 A member of the selection panel will greet you and take you to the interview room.
 At our Ballarat office, you need to call the specified selection panel member from the phone near the front door of the office.
 You will then be met and taken into the office.

-Please arrive about 10 minutes before the scheduled interview time, allowing for travel time.
+If you are attending our offices for an interview, please arrive 10 minutes before the scheduled interview time, allowing for travel time.
 Parking around our Melbourne office is time limited and in demand.
-There is plentiful public transport and commercial car parks nearby.
+Public transport and commercial car parks are nearby.
 If you are delayed, please contact us as soon as possible on 13 21 61.

 What you need to know

-We use a structured interview process consisting of a series of job-related questions.
-Each applicant is asked set questions so they have the same opportunity to give relevant responses.
+We use a structured interview process comprising a series of job-related behavioural questions.
+Each applicant is asked set questions so they have the same opportunity to provide relevant responses.
 Most questions are based on the main responsibilities and requirements of the role – the key selection criteria in the position description.

 Behavioural questions focus on what you have done and how you react in different situations.
 You should support your responses with real examples of how you performed in similar situations.
 Refer to the STAR approach.

-You may also be asked about your knowledge of our corporate values, your motivation for the role and the value, skills and experience you could add.
+You may also be asked about your knowledge of our corporate values, your motivation for, and ability to grow into, the role and the value, skills and experience you could add.

-Know yourself; your strengths, weaknesses and accomplishments.
-Identify four or five strengths, thinking of personal qualities such as the ability to quickly embrace new concepts, working in multi-disciplinary teams or exceptional organisational skills.
+Know yourself - your strengths, weaknesses and accomplishments.
+Identify four or five of your key strengths, including personal qualities such as the ability to quickly embrace new concepts, working in multi-disciplinary teams or exceptional organisational skills.
 Think of examples to demonstrate each strength and make sure you mention them during the interview.

 Research the State Revenue Office